sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/ericeira-portugal/index.md

 challenging for me.
 The views were spectacular.
 We stopped at many overlooks, including this one where we took a team picture:

-{{< figure
-      src="./images/biking-team.jpg"
-      link="./images/biking-team.jpg"
-      target="_blank"
+{{<figure
+  src="images/biking-team.jpg"
   title="The team in front of a scenic cliff overlook during our biking tour" caption="The views were spectacular during the entire ride, but the company was even better!"
 >}}

 The weather was fantastic for the ride, which made it very enjoyable, but we definitely got our exercise!

-{{< figure
-      src="./images/biking-road.jpg"
-      link="./images/biking-road.jpg"
-      target="_blank"
+{{<figure
+  src="images/biking-road.jpg"
   title="Biking along the road back towards our retreat location" caption="We spent time on both trails and roads during our ride.
 It was all very scenic."
 >}}

 ### Beach Time